ManjotSingh18/Grosearch/README.md

 ## CSS
 * Adds graphical, and thematic accents to HTML structures to make the site more user-friendly
 ## Flask
-* Creates a tether between Python and HTML/CSS allowing data to be registered, interpreted ,and displayed
+* Creates a tether between Python and HTML/CSS allowing data to be registered, interpreted , and displayed
 ## Selenium
 * Utilized as a versatile web scraper able to scrape several websites at an efficient rate mimicking scrolls, and clicks